-Upon completion of construction, a FEMA elevation certificate, Form 81-31, which depicts all finished construction, is required to be submitted to the Floodplain Administrator.
-If the project includes a floodproofing measure, a FEMA floodproofing certificate, Form 81-65, is required to be submitted by the applicant to the Floodplain Administrator
+Upon completion of construction, an elevation certification (FEMA Elevation Certificate Form 086-0-33 or any future updates) which depicts the "as-built" lowest floor elevation is required to be submitted to the Floodplain Administrator.
+If the project includes a floodproofing measure, floodproofing certification (FEMA Floodproofing Certificate Form 81-65 or any future updates) is required to be submitted by the applicant to the Floodplain Administrator.

-Section C. Duties and Responsibilities of the Floodplain Administrator.
+(c).
+Duties and Responsibilities of the Floodplain Administrator.
+The Floodplain Administrator and/or designated staff is hereby authorized and directed to enforce the provisions of this Article.

-The Floodplain Administrator and/or designated staff is hereby authorized and directed to enforce the provisions of this ordinance.
-The administrator is further authorized to render interpretations of this ordinance, which are consistent with its spirit and purpose.
+The administrator is further authorized to render interpretations of this Article, which are consistent with its spirit and purpose.